Analysis of Optimization Algorithms via Sum-of-Squares: Description of our Approach

-\paragraph{Form of SOS certificates under consideration.} In this work we restrict our attention to degree-1 SOS certificates (recall \eqref{eq:sdp}).
-Thus, $\sigma_0(\bfz)$ is an SOS of linear polynomials and, since the polynomials $h_i(\bfz)$ and $v_j(\bfz)$ we consider are degree-2, the $\sigma_i(\bfz)$'s need to be degree-0 SOS polynomials and the $\theta_j(\bfz)$'s degree-0 polynomials.
+As already mentioned, we restrict our attention to degree-1 SOS certificates (recall~\eqref{eq:sdp}).
+In this setting, $\sigma_0(\bfz)$ is an SOS of linear polynomials and, since the polynomials $h_i(\bfz)$ and $v_j(\bfz)$ we consider are degree-2, the $\sigma_i(\bfz)$'s need to be degree-0 SOS polynomials and the $\theta_j(\bfz)$'s degree-0 polynomials.
 The SOS certificate can be thus expressed~as: